+- Biology Thursday!

-- Biology NEXT WEEK! - Assignment 1 is due tonight!
-Any questions? - Assignment 2 is up!
-Due in two weeks. - Previous experience teaching this material suggests indexing is easily the most difficult, but also the most important, programming aspect of Python.
+- Assignment 1 is due Thursday!
+Any questions?

+- Assignment 2 will also be out Thursday!

+• Previous experience teaching this material suggests indexing is easily the most difficult, but also the most important, programming aspect of Python.
 So if you're having trouble with the material, please ask!